chrisfcarroll/Azure-VM-Run/README.md

 # In More Detail

+Azure offers two approaches to cloud ML:
+1. A managed service with a “devops” style dashboard that can e.g. gather metrics from your training runs.
+2. Or, just a plain virtual machine.
+(Well, plainish: it runs X-windows so you can connect to it as a graphical workstation, not just by command line).

 ## 1. Using Azure's managed infrastructure for ML training

 - You can use the script to the very end, or just use parts of it.